geoffcoyne/Mood-Tracker/README.md

 4. Then run `rm -R ./*` to remove the default index.html file
 5. Clone the git repository using `git clone https://github.com/geoffcoyne/Mood-Tracker/` *Note: you may have to install git using `apt install git`*
 6. Move the files out of the cloned repository and delete the repository using `mv ./Mood-Tracker/* ./ && rm -R ./Mood-Tracker`
+7. Use a text editor to edit `moodtrackerconf.ini` change username and password to ones of your choice.
+These will be used when setting up Postgres.
-7. Next run `cd /etc/apache2`
+8. Next run `cd /etc/apache2`
-8. Next run `ls mods-enabled` if *php8.1.conf and php8.1.load* aren't listed run `a2enmod php` and then run `sudo sytemctl restart apache2`
+9. Next run `ls mods-enabled` if *php8.1.conf and php8.1.load* aren't listed run `a2enmod php` and then run `sudo sytemctl restart apache2`

 #### Setting up PostgreSQL
 1. Start by changing users to the user postgres using the command `sudo -i -u postgres`